 Filing bankruptcy can be a daunting process.
 If you are drowning in debt and unable to pay your bills, you may have considered bankruptcy.
 Prior to filing, you must complete pre-bankruptcy credit counseling.
-Also referred to as budget briefing, the counseling for filing bankruptcy will include an analysis of your current financial situation, as well as alternatives to filing bankruptcy and a plan to not incur more debt.
+Also referred to as budget briefing, the counseling for filing bankruptcy will include an analysis of your current financial situation, as well as alternatives to filing bankruptcy (such as a debt management program) and a plan to not incur more debt.
 This will enable you to better understand the bankruptcy process and see whether filing bankruptcy is right for you.

 What is Consumer Bankruptcy Counseling?

 Bankruptcy is a court proceeding in which an insolvent debtor’s assets are liquidated and the debtor is relieved of further liability.
 Chapter 7 bankruptcy liquidates all or most of your debts (excluding student loan debt), whereas Chapter 13 bankruptcy reorganizes your debt into a single monthly payment.

 In order to file for Chapter 7 or Chapter 13, you will need to acquire a bankruptcy certificate by a nonprofit credit counseling agency or debt relief company, such as American Consumer Credit Counseling, that has been approved by the U.S. Trustee’s Office.

 You must obtain certificates at two stages of the bankruptcy process: